iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Trained in Abacus 🧮.
 Participant at National and State level competition

-• Played Volleyball in high school at Zonal & Taluk level.
+• Sports: Played Volleyball in high school at Zonal & Taluk level.
 Apart from this I have involved myself in cricket, chess, badminton, all the sports activites that was being conducted by my school inside the city's stadium once in a year

-• I also used to play computer, mobile & console games such as Far Cry, Call of Duty, FIFA, Cricket, Clash of clans, clash royale, PUBG.
+• Gaming: I also used to play computer, mobile & console games such as Far Cry, Call of Duty, FIFA, Cricket, Clash of clans, clash royale, PUBG.
 I like battle royale & strategy games

-• I have travelled & like travelling to places with extremely good landscape
+• Travel: I have travelled & like travelling to places with extremely good landscape

-• I like playing musical instruments.
+• Arts: I like playing musical instruments.
 In school I played side drum.
 I was active particpant in all of the creative arts that existed in my school.
 I didnt continue it later.
 Trying to restart my painting journey again and involve myself with some musical instrument.

+• In general I picked something in these domains and tried to push my limits in it.